marcelcastrobr/AWS_solution_architect/container/ECS.markdown

 ## Facts
 - ECS is a container management service that makes it easy to run, stop and manage Docker containers on a cluster.
 - IAM role needs to be associated with the ECS task definition.
+You can only apply one IAM role to a task definition.
+- With rge EC2 launch type you can apply IAM foles at the container and task level.

 ![Elastic Cloud Container](/images/ecs-2.png)